-Management is predicated on an understanding of the etiology of a patient's hyponatremia, the severity of the presentation, and the duration of the hyponatremia.
-While hyponatremia can be life threatening when severe and in select situations requires rapid correction, overly rapid correction of long-standing hyponatremia can result in devastating neurologic consequences due to central pontine myelinolysis.
+Management is predicated on an understanding of the specific etiology and duration of the patient's hyponatremia and severity of presentation.
+While hyponatremia can be life threatening in severe cases and requires rapid correction in select situations, overly rapid correction of long-standing hyponatremia can cause osmotic demyelination syndrome (previously central pontine myelinolysis), a devastating neurologic consequence.

-Hyponatremia may come about from abnormal levels of serum sodium or intravascular volume or both.
-True hyponatremia is marked by concurrent hypotonicity with a serum osmolality <280 mOsm/kg.
-Serum sodium <134 mmol/L with normal or elevated serum osmolarity indicates pseudohyponatremia (hyperlipidemia or hyperparaproteinemia) or the presence of an osmotically active substance such as mannitol or glucose.
-With true hyponatremia, patients either have normal renal water excretion (as measured by urine osmolarity) as is seen in primary polydipsia (or administration of dilute infant formula or excessive use of tap water enemas) or a reset osmostat or impaired water excretion.
-Impaired water excretion can be due to endocrinologic abnormalities such as hypothyroidism and adrenal insufficiency, and these should be excluded.
+Hyponatremia may be caused by low levels of serum sodium, increased intravascular volume, or both.
+True hyponatremia is marked by concurrent hypotonicity with a serum osmolality of < 280 mOsm/kg.
+Serum Na+ < 134 mmol/L with normal or elevated serum osmolarity suggests pseudohyponatremia (hyperparaproteinemia, hyperlipidemia) or the presence of an osmotically active substance such as mannitol or glucose in the serum.
+True hyponatremia occurs in patients with normal renal water excretion (measured by urine osmolarity), such as in primary polydipsia (or in infants being fed diluted formula or in patients receiving excessive tap water enemas); a reset osmostat (Type C syndrome of inappropriate antidiuretic hormone [SIADH]); or impaired water excretion, which may be due to endocrinological abnormalities such as hypothyroidism or adrenal insufficiency, which should be excluded.

-Renal excretion of sodium is then evaluated.
-Low levels (<20 mmol/L) of urine excretion indicate hypovolemia or intravascular depletion states despite total body volume overload as is seen in congestive heart failure, cirrhosis, and nephrotic syndrome.
-Inappropriately high rates of urinary sodium excretion (>40 mmol/L despite serum hyponatremia) indicate the syndrome of inappropriate antidiuretic hormone (SIADH), which can be due to medications or renal salt wasting.
-Selective serotonin reuptake inhibitors (SSRIs), anticonvulsants, alcohol abuse, and opioids are frequently implicated in inappropriate antidiuretic hormone levels.
+Evaluation of the renal excretion of sodium is necessary for proper diagnosis and management.
+Low levels of urine excretion (< 20 mmol/L) indicate hypovolemia or intravascular depletion states despite total body volume overload, as is seen in congestive heart failure (CHF), cirrhosis, and nephrotic syndrome.
+Inappropriately high rates of urinary sodium excretion (> 40 mmol/L despite serum hyponatremia) indicate SIADH, which can be due to medications or renal salt wasting.
+Selective serotonin reuptake inhibitors (SSRIs), anticonvulsants, alcohol, and opioids are frequently implicated in inappropriate antidiuretic hormone levels.
 Intracranial injury can lead to cerebral salt wasting, which causes hyponatremia, intravascular volume depletion, and a concentrated urine with natriuresis.
-Diuretics are another frequent cause of drug-induced hyponatremia due to their effects on intravascular volume, sodium retention in the kidneys, or on the aldosterone system.
+Diuretics are another frequent cause of drug-induced hyponatremia due to their effects on intravascular volume or the aldosterone system or sodium retention in the kidneys.

 E87.1 – Hypo-osmolality and hyponatremia